Skip to content

 If you encounter issues or have questions about the data please reach out to the instrument contact listed on the Dataset Documentation page.

-Can you change the operating mode of the senors to support my science?
+Can you change the operating mode of the sensors to support my science?

 Some UCalgary instrumentation has capacity for different operating modes.
 If you are interested in discussing operational modes, please reach out to the contact for the appropriate instrument type/network.